aakbar5/handy-commands/systemd.md

 - `systemd-analyze dot | dot -Tsvg > services_on_boot.svg` - Plot graph of the services loaded during system boot
 - `systemd-analyze critical-chain` - Show services which are blocking boot process
 - `systemd-analyze` - Show summary of the system boot
+- `systemd-analyze time` - Show summary of the system boot

 <a name="sample_service"></a>
 ## Sample service